Metriplectic relaxation to equilibria: Introduction

 Another approach to the computation of equilibria is based on artificial relaxation.
 Relaxation methods solve the Cauchy problem for a fictitious dissipative evolution law that contains a tailored dissipation mechanism.
 If the dissipation mechanism is well designed, the solution of the Cauchy problem, with a given (well-prepared) initial condition, exists globally in time, has a limit for $t \to +\infty$, and the limit is an equilibrium of the considered physical system.
 The dynamical evolution itself might not be physical, but the solution should converge to a physical equilibrium as fast as possible.
 Some care may be taken to preserve important properties of the solution.
 For the specific case of MHD, for instance, one can evolve the magnetic field $B$ according to Faraday's equation,

 but with a properly chosen effective electric field $E$, which does not need to have physical meaning.
 (Note, Gaussian units are used throughout this paper, with $c$ being the speed of light in free space.)
 If the initial condition $B_0$ satisfies $\div B_0 = 0$, then $\div B = 0$ for all $t \geq 0$.
-Probably the most intuitive relaxation method can be obtained by choosing $E \propto - U \times B$, where the advecting velocity field $U$ solves the viscous MHD momentum balance equation \cite{Moffatt1985}.
+Probably the most intuitive relaxation method can be obtained by choosing $E = - (U \times B)/c$, where the advecting velocity field $U$ solves the viscous MHD momentum balance equation \cite{Moffatt1985}.
 The idea of this method is physically intuitive: magnetic energy is converted into kinetic energy and dissipated by viscosity.
 Since there is no resistivity, magnetic helicity is preserved and this provides a lower bound for the dissipation of magnetic energy \cite{Arnold1998,Moffatt2021}.
-The evolution of the system is not physically consistent (the viscosity term is usually very simple and resistivity is zero), but the relaxed state is guaranteed to be an ideal MHD equilibrium.
+The evolution of the system is not physically consistent (the viscosity term is usually very simple and resistivity is zero), but the relaxed state, if it is reached and it is smooth enough, is guaranteed to be an ideal MHD equilibrium.
+However, while a relaxation method in general seeks to find an ideal MHD equilibrium as the long-time limit of the evolution of a given initial configuration, in most applications, we ask for the answer to a different question: we seek an equilibrium that is compatible with given data.
+For instance one might need to impose given pressure and current profiles, i.e., the constant value of the pressure and the concatenated plasma current on the surfaces tangent to the magnetic field (flux surfaces).
+This raises the question of relaxing to an equilibrium compatible with the given data starting from a suitable initial condition.
+This problem is related to the concept of \emph{accessibility} of an equilibrium since the relaxation mechanisms usually entail constraints: the solution of a relaxation method, formally at least, evolves on the constrained submanifold that contains the initial condition, but this submanifold may not contain equilibria compatible with the given data.
+One therefore needs either to prepare the initial condition appropriately (by making assumption on the targeted equilibrium) or to adapt the solution during the evolution, using the available data.

+For instance, with the choice of electric field $E = -(U\times B)/c$ mentioned above, the Faraday's equation reduces to Lie-dragging of the magnetic field and therefore, smooth solutions preserve the magnetic flux and the field-line topology of the initial condition (frozen-in law \cite{Alfven1942}, cf. also general MHD textbooks \cite{Freidberg2014,Davidson2001}).
+In this case, Moffatt has introduced two different concepts \cite{Moffatt1985, Moffatt2021}: \begin{itemize}

+\item \emph{Topological equivalence.} Two vector fields $B_0$ and $B_1$ are topologically equivalent if there is a diffeomorphism that maps one field into the other via push-forward.
+We may think of topologically equivalent fields as one being a smooth deformation of the other.

+\item \emph{Topological accessibility}.
+A vector field $B_1$ is topologically accessible from the vector field $B_0$ if $B_1(x) = B(t,x)$ for some $t \geq 0$, where $B$ is the solution of the Faraday's equation with $E = -(U \times B)/c$ and some velocity field $U$, i.e., the MHD induction equation.
+We note that in its original definition, Moffatt restricted $U$ to be solenoidal \cite{Moffatt1985}.